airicognize/Lab4/README.md

 # Lab 4

-This repositery is used for my Lab 4 questions.
+This repository is used for my Lab 4 questions.